 As part of reasonably assuring whether the financial statements are free of material misstatement, we will test the City's compliance with certain provisions of laws, regulations, contracts, and grants if noncompliance might reasonably directly and materially affect the financial statements.
-However, our objective is not to opine on overall compliance with these provisions.
+However, except for major federal financial assistance programs, our objective is not to opine on overall compliance with these provisions.